Counselling vs Coaching vs Psychology. There are many choices available when it comes to getting assistance with your mental health or your mindset.

 - What kind of training and expertise do you have to help me with problem X (the issue you’re dealing with)?

 - Are you licensed (in this state)?
 (For psychologists and counsellors only)

 - How has your framework previously helped people with problems similar to mine?

 - For how many years have you been seeing clients/patients?

 Above all, regardless of who you choose to work with, you’ll need to have a good rapport with them.
 In other words, you’ll need to feel comfortable working with them.

-Give us a call or send us an email and let’s talk about how we might be able to help you.
+Give us a call, send us an email or book a session with us online and let’s talk about how we might be able to help you.
 It’s free and completely confidential.